 “Rammer Jammer” and “yellowhammer” kind of rhyme with Alabama when you add that Southern twang to them, so the combined lyrics were a no-brainer.

 We just beat the hell outta you!

 The cadence for the Rammer Jammer cheer was actually lifted from the Ole Miss cheer Hotty Toddy and made UA’s own.
 (The Alabama band director still signals the cheer’s start by making a giant ‘O’ with their arm.)
 Typically sung two times near the end of a Crimson Tide football victory, the cheerleaders and fans aren’t shy about belting it numerous times.

 Anyone who loves the Alabama football team down in Tuscaloosa knows the traditions.
-You can’t turn a corner on game day without hearing “Roll Tide!”
+You can’t turn a corner on game day without hearing “Roll Tide!” as people tailgate in Tide T-shirts before an Alabama football game.
 Statues of the school’s national championship and conference-winning coaches from Bear Bryant to Nick Saban dawn the Walk of Champions outside Bryant-Denny Stadium.

 Fandom rages on in every corner of the college football world, but perhaps no traditions are stronger than the fans wearing crimson and white.

 Editor’s Note: Products featured on FanBuzz are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.